SCRN-VRC/SVM-Face-and-Object-Detection-Shader/README.md

 # Face and Object Detection for VRChat

 A binary classifier implemented with a support vector machine (SVM) written in C++ and converted to HLSL to be used inside VRC.
 I have included a program that allows you to train your own detector.
-You can use it to detect other objects as well. **The face detection not very accurate in-game**, I'll cover this in a later section below.
+You can use it to detect other objects as well. **The face detection is not very accurate in-game**, I'll cover this in a later section below.

 ## Overview
 <img src="SVM.png" align="middle" width="3000"/>